kfkchau/Project-Olive-Polis/IM2025 Submission/context-engine.md

 Gav uses this lifecycle to tag reasoning, select disciplines, and format outputs.
 It is the foundation for clarity, traceability, and control.

 Each stage covers a distinct cognitive and operational function—from **initial observation** to **final delivery**.
 Together, they span the full arc of public sector logic:
-**from noticing a problem → to enforcing a rule → to analysing data → to reporting findings → to making decisions → to communicating outcomes → to implementing change.**
+**from noticing a problem → to analysing data → to reporting findings → to making decisions → to communicating outcomes → to implementing change → to enforcing a rule.**
 ---

 ### 2. 🧩 Lifecycle Stages and Coverage Logic